Covid Break: Rural impact to limit tractor sales growth, says report

-New Delhi, May 18 (IANS) Growth in domestic tractor sales volume might get limited to 3-5 per cent this fiscal on the back of strong second wave of Covid-19 infections and rising cases in hinterland, apart from high-base effect of last fiscal, said Crisil Ratings on Tuesday.
+New Delhi: Growth in domestic tractor sales volume might get limited to 3-5 per cent this fiscal on the back of strong second wave of Covid-19 infections and rising cases in hinterland, apart from high-base effect of last fiscal, said Crisil Ratings on Tuesday.

 Accordingly, the agency said that trend is expected to take place despite the forecast of a normal monsoon auguring well for farm incomes and therefore tractor demand.